Get Gorgeous: Get Gorgeous 3

-The third season first aired in March 16, 2006 and with the finale on May 4, 2006., and had fifteen finalists.
+The third season first aired on 16 March 2006, and with the finale on 4 May 2006., and had fifteen finalists.
 The season was hosted by VJ Pia Trivedi, with model-turned-actor Dino Morea, model and ace fashion choreographer Marc Robinson, fashion designer Surily Goel, ace fashion choreographer Colston Julian, model Noyonika Chatterjee, and choreographer Rajiv Goswami as judges.

 The prizes include: a talent contract with Channel V India and a modelling contract with Matrix Model Management in India.
-The winners of this season were Anurita Jha and Meenal Thakur.
+The winners of this season were Anurita Jha and Mrunal Thakur.

 Season 3 Contestants

 Get Gorgeous 4

-The fourth season aired on June 7, 2007 and with the finale on August 9, 2007.
-The season's host was VJ Pia Trivedi, along with the judging panel were make-up artist Samantha Kochhar, Alison Kanuga and fashion designer duo Shantanu Mehra & Nikhil Mehra.
+The fourth season aired on 7 June 2007 and with the finale on 9 August 2007.

+VJ Pia Trivedi will once again host this season, along with the judging panel were make-up artist Samantha Kochhar, fashion choreographer Alison Kanuga, fashion designer duo Shantanu Mehra & Nikhil Mehra, former model-turned-celebrity fitness trainer Deanne Pandey, Femina Miss India Universe 2006 Neha Kapur, photographer Manoj Jadhav and fashion editor for Seventeen Kushal Parmanand.
 The 10 finalists travelled to the Swaswara resort in Goa.
 The prizes include: a talent contract with Channel V India and a modelling contract with Elite Model Management in India.
 The winner of the season was Rachel Varghese.

 The Grand Finale had over 1,000 guests visiting the live runway.
 The anchor of the live show was Channel V's VJ Pia Trivedi.
-During the taping of the season, Channel [V] allowed a blogger from Trendy.com to live among the contestants and collect exclusive behind-the-scenes material for a section of the show's website called “The Gorgeous Blogger”.
+During the taping of the season, Channel [V] allowed a blogger from Trendy.com to live among the contestants and collect exclusive behind-the-scenes material for a section of the show's website called "The Gorgeous Blogger".

 Contestants

 Get Gorgeous 5

-The fifth season aired on May 16, 2008 and with the finale on July 26, 2008.
-This season was hosted again by VJ Pia Trivedi.
-Indian Supermodels Diandra Soares and Gauahar Khan were judges and their model mentor.
+The fifth season aired on 16 May 2008 and with the finale on 26 July 2008.
 The 10 finalists travelled to Kerala and the 3 finalist travelled to Paris.
 This season garnered an average of 10 million viewers, making it the highest rated season of the show's history.

+VJ Pia Trivedi will once again host this season, along with the judging panel were fashion designer duo Rahul Khanna & Rohit Gandhi, fitness expert Yasmin Haz, photographer Nisha Kutty and actor Upen Patel.
+Indian Supermodels Diandra Soares and Gauahar Khan were also judges and their model mentor.

 The winner of the season was Iris Maity, beating Gwen Athaide and Salome Narayana Polaki in the finale.
 She receive: